 How to use SSH terminal access

-CompleteFTP (Professional and Enterprise Editions only) supports SSH terminal access.
+CompleteFTP (Professional and Enterprise MFT only) supports SSH terminal access.
 This means that a command-line SSH client can SSH onto the CompleteFTP server machine, obtain a shell and use various command-line commands.

 Once the server settings (in SFTP/SCP/SSH settings) are enabled for SSH terminal access, users can login to CompleteFTP via ssh username@hostname, from any command-line SSH client on any operating system.